mlgx/webdav/README.md

 Dockerized WebDAV server.
 Docker Hub: https://hub.docker.com/r/mlgx/webdav

 No user and password are required to connect to the WebDAV server.
-If the app used to connect requires entering a user and password, simply enter some garbage.
+If a client forces you to enter a user and password just smash random keys.

 ## Example docker run